lloeki/xbox_one_controller/README.md

 It can't, as Xbox 360 and One controllers all use non-standard radio hardware.

+### How do I uninstall this?

+- Make sure that no controller is plugged
+- `sudo kextunload /Library/Extensions/xbox_one_controller.kext` (optional, as this gets unloaded automatically after some time)
+- `sudo rm -rf /Library/Extensions/xbox_one_controller.kext`
+- `sudo nvram boot-args=""` (but first make sure there are no other flags with `nvram boot-args`)
+- reboot

 ## Bugs

 Please report all bugs via [GitHub issues](https://github.com/lloeki/xbox_one_controller/issues).